Shabareeshsa/Mydoc-GIT/readme.md

 ```

 ## Git Configuration & Setup

 ```
-git config --global user.name "Fabio"	Set your username globally. git config --global user.email "signups@fabiopacifici.com"	Set your email globally. git config –global color.ui auto –	Set to display colored output in the terminal git config --list get the config details
+git config --global user.name "Fabio"	Set your username globally. git config --global user.email "signups@fabiopacifici.com"	Set your email globally. git config –global color.ui auto –	Set to display colored output in the terminal
+>Use global to set the username and e-mail for every repository on your computer.
+If you want to set the username/e-mail for just the current repo, you can remove global git config --list get the config details
 ```